Find food that fits your pet’s needs

 In addition to a nutrient-rich food, your cat needs to stay hydrated in order to stay healthy.
 This is especially true for senior cats, for whom dehydration can be a side effect of certain medical conditions.

 There are, of course, exceptions for each cat lifestage.
 If there are medical concerns or other issues to address, you should consult with your veterinarian.
 Your vet can also help you determine the best feeding schedule for your cat including how much to feed at each lifestage as well as when to feed throughout the day.
-Choosing the best cat food for your best pal will help to keep them healthy, no matter whether their young or young at heart.
+Choosing the best cat food for each stage of your best pal’s life will help to keep them healthy, no matter whether they are young or simply young at heart.

 Contributor Bio